Are you interested in oral health and helping people treat their oral issues? If yes, a career as a Dental Hygienist could be ideal for you.

-In the Advanced Diploma of Oral Health (Dental Hygiene), you learn all about dental hygiene, professional techniques, and ways to apply your knowledge to benefit your future patients.
-The course allows you to fulfil AHPRA’s training requirements.
+With the Advanced Diploma of Oral Health (Dental Hygiene), you learn all about dental hygiene, professional techniques, and ways to apply your knowledge to benefit your future patients.
+The course allows you to fulfil AHPRA's training requirements.

 A Bachelor's degree in Dental Hygiene equips you with an ability to recognize dental illnesses or abnormalities of the mouth, teeth, and associated structures and provide patient-centred oral health care.

 The course and clinical practice educate students in all facets of dental hygiene practice within an inter-professional dental clinic.